 Somehow, one day I finally noticed that all thinking stopped when the expert spoke.
 I made up my mind to stop talking.
 Or, better yet, not show up.
 When people came to my office for wisdom, I answered by asking questions.
 It worked!
 Then, when I decided to show up at the meetings again, I shut up and once in a while asked a question.
 Problems got solved in new, unique, innovative ways based on the consensus of all the brains in the room.
 Remember, managers manage the current condition, leaders motivate others to get to the target condition.

-As a recently ordained lean consultant, I've been given the opportunity to work with a smart company here in CT that shapes wire to incredibly tight tolerances.
+As an ordained lean consultant, I've been given the opportunity to work with many smart companies that do hard things very well.
 I am a polymer chemist by trade.
 I am no longer PLAYING dumb.
 I am dumb.
 So I HAVE to ask questions.
-As a result, I can truly be an outsider looking in, people have been patient with me, and my tools are probably at their sharpest. (shout out to Ulbrich Shaped Wire & @profitminer).
+As a result, I can truly be an outsider looking in, people have been patient with me, and my tools are probably at their sharpest.

 So, the lesson for the day.....Can you become the dumbest guy in the room (will your ego allow it)?
 Or do you have to have all of the answers?